dipak122/Real_estate_portal/README.md

 # A RealEstate
-The Django project on Real estate portal for 2nd year IT branch
+The Django project on Real estate portal (2nd year project)

 ## Getting Started